Burren Action Group

-The Burren Action Group are a group of people from County Clare in Ireland who opposed plans by the Office of Public Works during the 1990s to develop a large scale interpretative centre at Mullaghmore in the local Burren area.
+The Burren Action Group was a group of people from County Clare in Ireland who opposed plans during the 1990s by the Office of Public Works to develop a large scale interpretative centre at Mullaghmore in the local Burren area.

 Goal

-The Group was a collective of concerned locals who fought to maintain the natural integrity of the landscape and to protect the environment from elements of the Government of Ireland which did not understand what was at stake.
-They also felt that the Burren and the area of Mullaghmore is a "sacred site" and holy ground that needed to be defended in a country whose sites of profound historical importance are rapidly disappearing.
+The Group was a collective of concerned locals who saw themselves as fighting to maintain the natural integrity of the landscape and to protect the environment from elements of the Government of Ireland which did not understand what was at stake.
+They also felt that the Burren and the area of Mullaghmore formed a "sacred site" and holy ground that needed to be defended in a country whose sites of profound historical importance were rapidly disappearing.